Disclaimer: Star Trek is the property of

 transport and made her way to a "cozy" little compartment that

-even acknowledge that she had entered.
-Christine silently stowed her gear, sat
+didn't even acknowledge that she had entered.
+Christine silently stowed her

-down on the padded couch opposite her travel companion and sent a message to
+gear, sat down on the padded couch opposite her travel companion and sent a

 Within about 20 minutes